RandstormBTC/randstorm/README.md

   <img src="secure_random.png" alt="Your Image Description">
 </p>

-In the highlighted code, if the browser is an old Netscape version and supports the window.crypto object, it attempts to use window.crypto.random(32).
-If the conditions for an old Netscape version or window.crypto support are not met, the code block inside the if statement will be skipped.
+The code inside the if block will only be executed if all three conditions are true.
+If you aren't using an old version of Netscape, then the code block will be skipped.
 This means that the seed is produced with rng_seed_time(), using Math.random() as the only source of entropy.

 ## Generating a Bitcoin address